-By the end of 2016, Switzerland had 37 large wind turbines in operation with a total rated power of 75 MW.
-These turbines produced 110 GWh of electricity.
-In 2016, a net new capacity of 15 MW was installed.
-Since no turbines were built in 2014 and 2015, the 20% capacity increase in 2016 represents a success.
+By the end of 2017, Switzerland had 37 large wind turbines in operation with a total rated power of 75 MW.
+These turbines produced 132 GWh of electricity.
+No new turbines were installed in 2017, but the 15 MW of additional capacity installed during 2016 caused a 20% increase is wind-generated electricity.

 Research activities are internationally cross-linked, mainly in the fields of cold climates, turbulent and remote sites, and social acceptance.